YourOnly-One/content/techmagus/en-ph/c/codebits/diacritics-styling.markdown

 channels = ["techmagus"]
 categories = ["howto", "web"]
 #keywords = [""]
-series = ["diacritics", "diacritical marks", "how to add colors to accent symbols", "how to add colours to diacritical signs"] tags = ["css", "html"]
+series = ["fix-diacritics-sans-dejavu", "diacritical marks", "how to add colors to accent symbols", "how to add colours to diacritical signs"] tags = ["css", "html"]

 comments = true